Credential Program

 Eligibility

-Admission to the credential program is restricted to students who are science, technology, engineering, and mathematics (STEM) majors.
-Students in non-STEM majors should contact the Student Services Coordinator to request an evaluation of their coursework and receive advice about what the Admissions Committee will be looking for and potential suggestions for additional or alternate coursework.
+Admission to the credential program is exclusively for students majoring in science, technology, engineering, and mathematics (STEM) fields.
+STEM students now have the ability to complete the SMR Worksheet that allows undergraduate course work to meet CSET requirements.
+Non-STEM majors should contact the Student Services Coordinator for an evaluation of their coursework and advice on what the Admissions Committee will be considering, along with potential suggestions for additional or alternate coursework..

-*Some students complete the Credential Program the semester after graduating, through UC Berkeley Extension concurrent enrollment.
-Students must submit their application (which includes a $125 fee) to Berkeley Extension.
-The step-by-step guide for students to enroll is available here
+*Note: Some students may complete the Credential Program in the semester following graduation through UC Berkeley Extension concurrent enrollment.
+To apply, students must submit their application (including a $125 fee) to Berkeley Extension.
+A step-by-step guide for enrollment is available here

 Application Materials